EXPLAINER-Japan new imperial era name, Reiwa: Origins, Selection, Meaning

-TOKYO, April 1 (Reuters) - Japan on Monday declared that Reiwa would be name of the new imperial era to begin on May 1, when Crown Prince Naruhito ascends the Chrysanthemum Throne.
+TOKYO, April 1 (Reuters) - Japan on Monday unveiled a new name for the imperial era that begins on May 1, when Crown Prince Naruhito ascends the Chrysanthemum Throne.

-He will succeed his father, Emperor Akihito, who is abdicating on April 30, ending the 31-year Heisei era.
+“Reiwa” will be the name for the new era when Naruhito succeeds his father, Emperor Akihito, whose abdication on April 30 will end the 31-year Heisei era.

 The imperial era name, or “gengo”, is used on documents, newspapers, calendars and coins.
 It is the way many Japanese count years, although use of the Western calendar is becoming more widespread, and many use the two systems interchangeably.